tzler/server_side_psych/experiment_setup/integration_demo/README.md

 $ npm install express mongodb assert https socket.io minimist
 ```

 Now we're ready to integrate our server-side tools with this simple experiment.

+### 2. Integrating client side javascript with node

+node's `socket.io` is going to communicate across client-server platforms by "listening" for and "emitting" events.
+For the most part, the server is going to listen and the client will emit.

+For example, when you run `node app.js` in the command line, node is going to open a server on a prespecified port and listen with `socket.io`.
+The client has to connect with this same socket.

-First, we'll make sure that each experiment imports node's `socket.io`.
-You can do this by directing the client to the directory where node (e.g. app.js) is running, using the header in your HTML file.
-Most commonly this is in index.html; in the demo it's line 9 of index.html, which is essentially:
+We initiate this connection by using the header in the client's HTML.
+Most commonly this is in index.html (`index.html:9`) which is essentially:

 ```
 <head>